Congratulations!

 Although it has been suggested that playing as a singleton offers an advantage because those in teams don’t have the advantage of warming up, that hypothesis isn’t supported by the results.
 Also, a team need only have one player turn up to a fixture, but if a singleton misses a fixture, he forfeits it.

-With the AATBL finals 2024 almost here, the sporting world asks itself:
+With AATBL Season 2025 ready to erupt into life, the sporting world asks itself:

 Countdown to next match: